AvidSoftware-be/MidnightBolt.github.io/_posts/2014-07-04-what-is-dynamics-nav.md

 4. It is quick to implement --> Partial BS

     I've never implemented a completely standard NAV.
 In theory you can just install the clients and a server and you are running.
-But you have to set the settings and probably wwant customisation here and there so there will be an analysis, development, implementation phase which will take time.
+But you have to set the settings and probably want customization here and there so there will be an analysis, development, implementation phase which will take time.

 5. easy to use, with the power to support your growth ambitions --> True